ralversity/LSTM_Stock_Predictions/README.md

 the program is run.

 # Installation and run guide
-Prerequisites:
+## Prerequisites
 	Install the latest version of Anaconda
 	Python 3.10 with the following libraries: NumPy, Pandas, Pandas_datareader, Sklearn, Tensorflow, Keras, Matplotlib, and default Python libraries.

+## Steps to run
     1. Install the prerequisite Applications and Libraries
         a.
 To install libraries open cmd and type: pip install library_name
             i.
 Examples